merenlab/merenlab.org/_posts/anvio/2016-11-08-pangenomics-v2.md

 {% include _project-anvio-version.html %}

 {: .notice}
 This pangenomic workflow is for `2.1.0` and later versions of anvi'o.
 You can learn which version you have on your computer by typing `anvi-profile --version` in your terminal.
-If your anvi'o installation is version `2.0.2` or earlier, you can follow the pangenomic workflow described [here]({% post_url anvio/2015-11-14-pangenomics-v1 %}) (and not read this one to not be upset about what you are missing).
+If your anvi'o installation is `v2.0.2` or earlier, you can follow the pangenomic workflow described [here]({% post_url anvio/2015-11-14-pangenomics-v1 %}) (and not read this one to not be upset about what you are missing).

 {:.notice}
 {% include _fixthispage.html source="anvio/2016-11-08-pangenomics-v2.md" %}